VikasVMani/pli/pli.md

             3 name CHAR(50),
             3 position CHAR(30);

-instruction:  Declare a procedure to reverse a string
+instruction:  Declare a procedure to reverse a string in PL/1.

 input: